DxCx/WorkEnv/README.md

 MyVimRc
 =======
 my vim configurations and plugins

 You should checkout the folder wherever you like:
 Windows :
 ----------
+using TortoiseGit just Clone the repo then don't forget to do:

+Right Click > TortoiseGit > Submodule Update

 Linux :
 ----------